Postpartum Anxiety & OCD Therapist in Portland, OR

 -

-Perinatal OCD (Obsessive-Compulsive Disorder) is the type of O.C.D. that appears during Pregnancy and Postpartum.
+Postpartum OCD (Obsessive-Compulsive Disorder) is the type of O.C.D. that can appear either during Pregnancy and/or Postpartum.
 It involves Intrusive Thoughts about potential risks or harm that can come to baby and that can consume moms in Portland, OR with anxiety and fear.

 -